niudai/VSCode-Zhihu/USAGE.md

 - `debug`: Debug view in the Side bar
 - `scm`: Source Control Management view in the Side bar

-When the user opens the view, VS Code will then emit an activationEvent `onView:${viewId}` (e.g. `onView:nodeDependencies` for the example below).
+When the user opens the view, VS Code will then emit an activationEvent `onView:${viewId}` (e.g. `onView:zhihu` for the example below).
 You can also control the visibility of the view by providing the `when` context value.

 Following, in the views object, you can then add a field with the same string as the `id` in the `viewContainers`.